themaninthesuitcase/themaninthesuitcase.github.io/tkvoice/help.md

 layout: page
 permalink: /tkvoice/help/
 ---
-**TKVoice requires additional hardware to get the best from it.
-[Please see below for details](#Required hardware).**
+**TKVoice requires additional hardware to get the best from it.**

 First we recommend you enable airplane mode.
 Nothing breaks the magic like getting a phone call whilst you're trooping.

-To do this simply swipe up from the bottom of the screen to open control cantre and then tap the airplane button.
+To do this simply swipe up from the bottom of the screen to open control center and then tap the airplane button.
 This will disable stop phone calls and disable the wireless features of the phone.

 Once in the app just speak into the microphone and the app will work it's magic.